Ermegilius/reactOR/README.md

 ## Authentication

 The application includes basic authentication to ensure that only authorized users can access and modify employee information.
 Users must log in with their credentials to access the main features of the application.
-Authentication is handled using JWT (JSON Web Tokens) to securely manage user sessions.
+Right now Authentication is using publickly acceced JSON.

+User can use, for example, the following credentials:
+Username: Margit
+Password: isthebest

 ## User Guide